Robin Morgan: Birth and parents

 Her mother, Faith Berkeley Morgan, traveled from her New York residence to Florida to give birth, in order to avoid public scrutiny for her unmarried status.
 Robin's father, a medical doctor named Mates Morgenstern, did not accompany pregnant Faith on her trip.

-Until Robin Morgan was 13 years old, her mother Faith claimed that Robin's father had been killed in World War II.
+Until Morgan was 13 years old, her mother Faith claimed that Robin's father had been killed in World War II.
 However, Robin overheard conversations between her mother and aunt suggesting her father was alive.
 When she confronted her mother, Faith changed her story to assert that Robin's father had escaped from one Nazi concentration camp after another, and that she had saved his life by sponsoring his immigration to the United States where he had no family.
-Not until several years later, did Robin get proof that this was also a lie.
+Not until several years later did Robin get proof that this was also a lie.

-Robin Morgan learned the truth, both about her father, who was still alive, and how old she really was, early in 1961.
-Now a young woman, no longer working in show business, Robin found a listing for the medical practice of an obstetrician Dr. Mates Morgenstern in the New Brunswick, New Jersey telephone directory.
+Morgan learned the truth, both about her father, who was still alive, and how old she really was, early in 1961.
+Now a young woman, no longer working in show business, Robin found a listing for the medical practice of an obstetrician, Dr. Mates Morgenstern, in the New Brunswick, New Jersey telephone directory.
 Suspecting this might be her father, she had sought a meeting with him, without her mother's knowledge, and ultimately paid a surprise visit to his New Jersey office in January 1961.

-Dr. Morgenstern revealed that he was aware of Robin's fame as a child actor, but had remained firm in his decision to avoid contact with Faith Morgan, having chosen not to see her again after the only time he visited her and the infant Robin.
+Morgenstern revealed that he was aware of Robin's fame as a child actor, but had remained firm in his decision to avoid contact with Faith Morgan, having chosen not to see her again after the only time he visited her and the infant Robin.
 He also told Robin, during their conversation in his medical office, that she in fact was born on January 29, 1941, exactly one year earlier than she thought, and disclosed the copy of her original birth certificate, that he had stored in his office.
 In order to conceal the out-of-wedlock birth, Faith Morgan had asked her Florida obstetrician to sign an affidavit stating that the birth took place on January 29, 1942.